 In Germany, quarantine regulations are issued by the individual federal states.
 According to these, people entering Germany from a risk area are currently generally exempt from the quarantine obligation if they enter with a negative corona test.
 Before entering the country, trade fair participants should check which quarantine and testing obligations apply in the respective federal state they are entering.

-The model quarantine regulation provides in principle for a 10-day quarantine for everybody entering the country from risk areas.
-However, the model quarantine regulation provides for exceptions for trade fair participants, since business travellers are excluded from the general quarantine obligation, if the entry is verifiably job-related, absolutely necessary and cannot be postponed.
+The quarantine regulations of the Länder provide in principle for a 10-day quarantine for everybody entering the country from risk areas.
+However, quarantine regulations provide for exceptions for trade fair participants, since business travellers are excluded from the general quarantine obligation, if the entry is verifiably job-related, absolutely necessary and cannot be postponed.
 For them a quarantine obligation does not apply if they stay for up to five days and a negative test result is provided.
 The test may not be performed earlier than 48 hours before entry or immediately upon entry.

 Accordingly, most federal states provide, that in the case of absolutely necessary business trips - up to five days - such as participation in trade fairs - the basic quarantine obligation does not apply if a negative test is available.